Nitrous Oxide ‘Laughing Gas’ Category: Dissociative drugs

 - Changes in mood and depression

-- Heavy and regular use can cause Vitamin B 12 deficiency which could lead to nerve damage
+- Heavy and regular use can cause Vitamin B 12 deficiency which could lead to nerve damage - signs of this emerging can include numbness in fingers and toes and difficulty with balance.

 Other known risks